Ultraman: The Adventure Begins: Ultrawoman Beth

 Just like the other two, who lived in Lieutenant Beth O'Brien at Flying Angels.
 When the solar energy decreases, the beam lamp on the forehead flashes from blue to red and issues a warning sound.
 At the time the movie was released in Japan she was known as Ultra Woman.
-She is voiced by Adrienne Barbeau in English and Hiromi Tsuru in Japanese dub.
+She is voiced by Adrienne Barbeau in English, Caitlin Glass in the English 2025 dub and Hiromi Tsuru in Japanese dub.